When Myra first came to see me she listed her number one concern in all caps at the top of her intake form: PERIOD PROBLEMS.

 Include fat and protein with each of your meals as this will help with your insulin and blood sugar levels so that the rest of your hormones can get back into balance.

-Ready to banish those period problems for good, but don’t know where to start?
-You can check out my 5 week hormone programs that give you access to the protocols I use in my clinic at your own pace.
-If you’re looking for more one-on-one support, consider booking a Hormone Strategy call with one of my Functional Nutrition and Lifestyle practitioners.
+Ready to banish those period problems for good, but don't know where to start?
+You can check out my 5 week Birth Control Hormone Reset that gives you access to the protocols I use in my clinic at your own pace.

 Discover how to get off birth control, kick your unwanted hormone symptoms, and ditch those period problems for good!

-In this 5 week program, you’ll receive daily guidance to help guide you and your body back to better hormones.
+In the 5 week Birth Control Hormone Reset, you'll receive daily guidance to help you and your body get back to better hormones.
 Within this program we support women who are on hormonal birth control, coming off hormones or struggling with the long-term side effects associated with hormonal birth control.

 You'll receive the right information at the right time to help your skin clear, moods lift and energy elevated.